-Hey Bud's Hemp Clay Mask Says Bye-Bye Acne AND Dry Skin
+Hey Bud's Hemp Clay Mask Says Bye-Bye Acne & Dry Skin

 Advertisement

 The clay mask uses natural, good-for-you ingredients to deliver five-star-worthy results: the kaolin clay moisturizes and cleanses, aloe vera and matcha tea balances and protects your moisture barrier, and almond with avocado oils reduces inflammation.
 While all of these ingredients work together to make this mask amazing, the real standout is that Australian hemp seed oil.
 We've seen hemp and CBD rise in popularity in our skincare products for the last two years or so.
 The hyped ingredient is loved for perfecting the balancing act of treating acne while still keeping skin hydrated.
-Shown to help relieve dermatitis and psoriasis, hemp seed oil is also a serious multitasker.
+Shown to help relieve dermatitis and psoriasis, hemp-seed oil is also a serious multitasker.

 “

 It smells amazing, and my skin feels so soft and glowy!
-[It's] definitely my new go-to face mask.
+Definitely my new go-to face mask.

 Hey bud reviewer